LazaTabax/AI-Impact-Scientometrics/README.md

-# AI-Impact-Scientometrics-2022
+# AI-Impact-Scientometrics
-Data and Code used in "Analyzing the Impact of Companies on AI Research Based on Publications" by Färber and Tampakis (2022)<br>
+Data and Code used in "Analyzing the Impact of Companies on AI Research Based on Publications" by Färber and Tampakis (2023)<br>

 <img src="DataAndMethod.png" title="Schematic overview of the data preparation pipeline">